damianoognissanti/bbl/README.md

 wget $BUSYBOXURL
 echo "$BUSYBOXSHASUM" | sha256sum -c
 ```
-If the checksum is OK proceed to make it executable
+If the checksum is OK proceed to make it executable.
 ```
 chmod +x busybox
 ```
-Create a symbolic link for each busybox program
+Create a symbolic link for each busybox program.
 ```
 for prog in $(./busybox --list); do ln -s busybox $prog; done
 ```
-Make su available for user account
+Make su available for user account.
 ```
 chmod +s su
 ```

-Create /etc/inittab
-Please note the line `::sysinit:/bin/modprobe mwifiex_pcie`
-This runs modprobe, which can be used to load kernel modules.
-In my case it loads the kernel module `mwifiex_pcie` needed for my wifi card (but you add these lines after Chapter 3 and 4 below).
-The lines with `chmod` and `chown` set the ownership of various important folders and files.
+Now we need something that runs after the kernel, so let's create the file `/etc/inittab` and:
+1) populate it with tty (to get some terminals with a login)
+2) create some folders in `/dev` that will be populated
+3) mount everything in `fstab` (we will create it shortly)
+4) set hostname (we will create the hostname file shortly)
+5) load neccessary kernel modules with `modprobe` (we will install these shortly). `mwifiex_pcie` is the kernel module used for my wifi card.
+6) change permissions on certain folders and files to make input, video, etc. work (some of these are only neccessary if you wish to use Xorg).
+7) set commands for ctrl-alt-del and for shutdown.
 ```
 cat <<EOF > $BBLROOT/etc/inittab
 tty1::respawn:/bin/getty 38400 tty1